tpaviot/ProcessScheduler/doc/task_constraints.rst

 .. note::

     All the Task constraints may be defined as **optional**.
 This parameter is set to ``False`` by default, which means the task constraint is mandatory.
 If you set the attribute ``optional`` to ``True`` the the constraint becomes optional, and may/may not apply according to the solver.
-If you need an optional constraint to be applied, you can force the solver to apply the constraint by adding the constraint:
+You can force the schedule to schedule an optional constraint:

     .. code:: python

         pb.add_constraint([task.applied == True])